chingu-voyages/V57-tier3-team-38/README.md

 Although this is and optional requirement, we strongly suggest Tier 2 & Tier 3 teams attempt this.

-* [ ] Enhance the search capability by allowing any or all of the following:
+* [ ] Enhance results filtering to allow the user to specify additional constraints on the results to be displayed.
-  - Allow the user to specify partial addresses
-  - Allow the user to search by telephone number

-* [ ] Personalize the application by including the authenticated _Admin_ or _Surgical Team Member's name and in any messages.
+* [ ] Allow the user to sort results by clicking on column headings or icons adjacent to them.

 * [ ] Implement full-stack application that makes the calls to the Gemini API via a BE route.
 Frontend and backend are required.